CNRS

 Founded in 1939 by governmental decree, the CNRS aims to:

 With ten institutes that constitute the implementation of its science policy structures, the CNRS conducts research in all scientific, technological and societal fields.
-INSU (Institut National des Sciences de l’Univers , i.e. National Institute for Earth Sciences and Astronomy) is one of the ten institutes composing CNRS.
+INSU (Institut National des Sciences de l’Univers , i.e. National Institute for Earth Sciences and Astronomy) is one of these ten CNRS institutes.

 INSU

-Working with other partner organizations and universities, the INSU carries out prospective scientifc studies in order to identify emerging research areas that require priority support.
-As part of the joint programs that it coordinates, the Institute funds research projects and sets up national and international facilities.
-The INSU also helps to structure national research in its own feld, in particular by managing the network of Observatoires des sciences de l’Univers (Earth Science and Astronomy Observatories-OSU).
+Working with other partner organizations and universities, the INSU carries out prospective scientific studies in order to identify emerging research areas that require priority support.
+As part of its joint programs, INSU funds research projects and sets up national and international facilities.
+INSU also helps to structure national research in its own field, in particular by managing the network of Observatoires des sciences de l’Univers (Earth Science and Astronomy Observatories-OSU).

 The strategic priorities of INSU includes :

-The CNRS contribution to NEMO Consortium is organised within INSU.
+The CNRS contribution to the NEMO Consortium is organised via INSU.

 CNRS-INSU and NEMO

-Ocean modelling with NEMO at CNRS is key to the scientific activity of about 200 students, researchers and engineers, including around 30 experts directly involved in developing and im- plementing new features in NEMO component.
-Applications by 2021 will use both global con- figurations (with eORCA1, eORCA025, eORCA12,…) and regional configurations at higher resolution (in particular with AGRIF).
-More specifically, these configurations will be used within specific projects for :
+Ocean modelling with NEMO at CNRS is key to the scientific activity of about 200 students, researchers and engineers, including around 30 experts directly involved in developing and implementing new features in NEMO.
+Applications include both global configurations (with eORCA1, eORCA025, eORCA12,…) and regional configurations at higher resolution (in particular utilizing AGRIF capabilities).